 Set the expectation that strong interviewers will be able to present to others a reasoned and evidence-based business case ranking candidates for qualifications and fit.
 Emphasize that any “gut feeling” needs to be backed by demonstration that one candidate’s responses to particular questions were clearly superior to other candidates’ responses.

 Many people feel awkward using structured job interviews.
 Unprepared to deliver a structured sequence of questions in a way that feels natural, they are quick to go off-script.
-Interviewers often balk at structured job interviews because of a belief that preparation is intensive and that they need to develop additional skills in order to not appear foolish to candidates.
+Interviewers often balk at structured job interviews because of a belief that preparation is intensive7 and that they need to develop additional skills2, in order to not appear foolish to candidates.

 It’s helpful for interviewers to be concerned with putting candidates at ease.
 Many people find job interviews stressful, which gets in the way of putting their best foot forward so that the interviewer has a true sense of their qualifications and ability to contribute to the team and organization.